timberhill/flashy/README.md

 It can be any Arduino board that supports serial communication though - might just need to update the receiver code.

 In addition, of course, you need a strip of LEDs connected.
-Currently the onboard script only supports addressable LEDs and erquired only one pin on the board.
+Currently the onboard script only supports addressable LEDs and requires only one pin on the board.
-Non-addressable LEDs are on the [todo list](TODO.md).

 ## Setup